canonical/doc-docs/juju-tutorials/how-to-fixing-attach-volume-to-a-k8s-instance.md

 ## Requirements

+ 1. A deployed [CDK][charmed-distribution-kubernetes] environment on top of an OpenStack environment (such as [OpenStack-base][openstack-base])
-You need to have deployed [CDK][charmed-distribution-kubernetes] environment on the [OpenStack-base][openstack-base] environment.
-Then you need to have OpenStack configured with valid credentials (e.g. `source novarc`, represent the OpenStack credential, belonging to OpenStack on top of which you are deploying [OpenStack-base][openstack-base] and if you don't have it, ask your OpenStack administrator)
+ 1. OpenStack is configured with valid credentials (e.g. `source novarc`, represents the OpenStack credentials, belonging to the managed OpenStack service on top of which the overcloud OpenStack service is deployed.
+If the credentials are missing, ask the managed OpenStack administrator)

-Instructions on how to deploy OpenStack on OpenStack can be found on [charmhub discourse][openstack-on-openstack].
+See tutorial [How to deploy openstack-on-openstack, and bootstrap a Juju env on top of it][openstack-on-openstack].

 ## Environment preparation

-For the purposes of this tutorial, it is necessary to have the PVC storage attached to any **k8** pod and then upgrade the QEMU.
-Then this PVC storage should be attached to any pod.
+For the purposes of this tutorial, it is necessary to have the PVC storage attached to any **k8s** pod and then upgrade QEMU.

 ### Cinder volume